moderndatacompany/dataos.info/docs/resources/stacks/flare/case_scenario/streaming_jobs.md

+---
+title: Streaming Jobs
+search:
+  boost: 4
+---

 # Streaming Jobs

 In scenarios where there is a continuous requirement to process incoming data in real-time, Flare stream jobs offer an effective solution.
 However, it is advisable to exercise caution when creating stream jobs, as they should be reserved for cases where strict latency requirements exist, typically demanding a processing time of less than a minute, considering that they may incur higher computing costs.

-## Attribute configuration table for streaming job:
+## Attribute configuration table for streaming job

 | **Feature**                        | **Description**                                                                                                                                                                          | **Used In Which Trigger Modes?**                                             | **Notes**                                                                 |